mit-quest/sports-analytics/README.md

 * [data ingestion](data_ingestion): copying prepared video data into the cloud for storage and usage
 * [pose extraction](pose_extraction): extracting skeletal keypoints from videos with OpenPose
-* [dataset preparation](dataset_preparation): preparing a dataset for training and testing of a player identification model
+* [dataset preparation](dataset_preparation): preparing a dataset for training and testing a player identification model
 * [training](train): training a player identification model on a prepared dataset
 * [testing](test): testing a pretrained player identification model on a prepared dataset